Small Business Taxes & ManagementTM--Copyright 2019, A/N Group, Inc.

 You generally have until January 31 to prepare and mail 1099s to recipients.
-You've generally got until February 28 to mail the required copy to the IRS.
+The penalty for not filing has gotten more expensive.
+The penalty structure is complex and there's a break for firms with under $5 million in annual gross receipts.
+But even small firms can be faced with a penalty of $270 per missed 1099.
+Clearly mistakes here can be costly.
+You can reduce the penalty if you file within a month; the penalty is also reduced, but not nearly as much, if you file no latger than August 31.
 This article isn't intended to provide all the details on filing 1099s.
-Rather, we want to make you aware of some frequently overlooked details.
+Rather, we want to make you aware of some frequently overlooked issues.
 If you find you need to file some 1099s and haven't, you can get forms at your local office supply store.
 Many stores also have a software package that will make it easier to process the forms.
+Better yet, there are a number of companies that allow you to input the information, print out hard copies for mailing (no form required) and they will semd the 1099s and 1096 transmittal to the IRS.
+There's a charge for filing with the IRS, generally priced on a per-1099 basis.
+In most cases it's worth the money.

 Forms You May Have to File

 1099-MISC.
 This is the one you're probably most familiar with.
 This is the form you use for independent contractors.
 Many businesses only consider those individuals who do work related to the purpose of the business.
-For example, a machine shop might give 1099s to a subcontractor who has his own shop.
+For example, a machine shop might give 1099s to a an outside accountant.
 But you have to provide a 1099 to any business other than a corporation who performs services for your business.
 For example, the auto mechanic who repairs the company truck; the electrician who came in to add outlets in your office; etc. You must also send a 1099 to the person to whom you pay office or other rent.
-For this filing year, the old requirements apply.
 That is, you don't have to send out a 1099 on rental properties if you're not in the trade or business of renting property, and the controversial requirement to send a 1099 to providers of goods as well as services doesn't apply.
-That changes for payments made in 2011.
 Here's a list of other payments that might have to be reported on a 1099:

 You don't have to send a 1099-MISC to a party that provides you only with goods.
 (See the comment above.)
 For example, you buy auto parts from a local distributor and one of your employees repairs the vehicles.
 But a 1099 is required to an auto repair shop even if the value of the services is relatively small.
 For example, it's $2300 for the parts; $150 for the labor.
 The 1099-MISC should be for $2450.
 If state or local sales taxes are imposed on the service provider and you (as the buyer) pay them to the service provider, report them on the 1099.
 However, if sales taxes are imposed on you (as the buyer) and collected from you by the service provider, do not report the sales taxes.